 Difference between injuries & DOMS

 “What’s the difference between an injury and DOMS?”
-A question we are often asked in clinic.
+This a question we are often asked in the clinic.
 DOMS stands for Delayed Onset Muscle Soreness, which is a very normal and common response to exercise.
 This soreness is usually felt around 24 hours after exercise and typically lasts for around 3-4 days – depending on the intensity of the exercise.

 Reintroduction to training